qitta/nix-talk/README.md

+# Declarative and Reproducible Developer Environments using Nix

-# Note on viewing/generating slides
+## Note on viewing/generating slides

 Use `nix develop` to enter slides dev shell or open `nix-talk-slides/slides.html` with your webbrowser.